-Plan to divide your time between the Hilo side and the Kona side.
-If you have a week on the Big Island, plan to spend 2 to 3 nights on the Hilo side and 4 to 5 nights on the Kona side.
-By staying on the Hilo side for 2 or more nights, you’ll be able to explore Hawaii Volcanoes National Park and possibly watch lava flowing at night – two things that are not to be missed, in our opinion.
-From the Kona side, you’ll have more time for relaxation mixed in with cultural and historic sight seeing.
+You may want to plan to divide your time between the Hilo side and the Kona side.
+If you have a week or longer on the Big Island, plan to spend approximately two nights on the Hilo side and the rest of your time on the Kona side.
+By staying on the Hilo side, you’ll be able to explore Hawaii Volcanoes National Park and possibly watch lava flowing at night – two things that are not to be missed, in our opinion.
+From the Kona side, you’ll have more time for relaxation mixed in with cultural and historical sightseeing.
 Here are some logistics for making this split work.

 - Fly into one airport and leave from the other.
 You may have to pay an added fee for returning your rental car at a different location, but we think it’s worth the fee in order to maximize your vacation sight seeing time.
 If you can’t arrange that, don’t worry, you’ll enjoy the drive from one side to the other.